Dionysiac/CodeExample/README.md

 I have not used typescript before this exercise so although I have set up types for my components props and state I may not have followed best practice or missed some explicit typing where it is using `any`.
 For example I couldn't find the correct type to use for the `onLayout` event callback so it has resolved to `any`.

 No tests have been set up nor did I particularly consider the ability to test the components in their creation.
-The expanding panel may need to be refactored slightly to aid testability depending on the test framework being used.
+It's possible that the components may need to be refactored slightly to aid testability depending on the test framework being used.

 I "tested" the example on USB connected Galaxy S7 iOS Simulator 11 Pro Max and an iPhoneX via Expo client.